FrederickMappin/CADD_Pocket_Prediction_Pipeline/README.md

 # Run FPocket Predictor on a Directory of PDB files

- nextflow run P2RankPipeline.nf --inputdir /path/to/your/directory/ --outdir /path/to/your/directory/ --predictor P2Rank
+ nextflow run P2RankPipeline.nf --inputdir /path/to/your/directory/ --outdir /path/to/your/directory/ --predictor fpocket

 # Run P2Rank Predictor on a Dataset of Alphafold PDB files (Recommended for Alphafold models)